gaiaus/ICF/reform/call_to_action english (on-chain version).md

 3.3 **TIMELINE FOR COMPLIANCE**

-We DEMAND that Reports be published within 60 days of this proposal's passage.
+We CALL FOR the Reports be published within 60 days of this proposal's passage.

 3.4 **CONTINGENCY MEASURES**